Miracleman (character): Books Four and Five: 'The Golden Age' & 'The Silver Age' – written by Neil Gaiman with Mark Buckingham

 After a series of short stories detailing the effects of this new society on ordinary humans and supporting characters from the series ['The Golden Age'], the main story picks up again in the year 2001 ['The Silver Age'], where Young Miracleman – Dickie Dauntless – is revived but has a great deal of trouble adjusting to the new world he finds himself in.

 Miraclewoman convinces Miracleman that Dauntless is infatuated with him, and Miracleman attempts to kiss him to assuage his frustrations.
 This shocks and enrages Dauntless, whose attitudes towards sexuality and the world in general are still very much those of the 1950s.
 He leaves Olympus to discover himself in the changed world of 2001.
 Landing in the Himalaya mountains, a bewildered Dauntless ends up meeting Bill Caxton (Mister Master), the first superhuman created by Miracleman and also the only to ever give up his powers.
 Inspired by this experience, and accompanied by the somewhat directionless but enhanced Meta-Maid, Dauntless finds the orphanage where he grew up prior to being abducted by Gargunza.
 In an extended flashback, Dauntless remembers the physical and mental abuse he experienced before changing back to his Young Miracleman form and vowing to confront Miracleman.

 In the finale of this series, Miracleman meets Young Miracleman who after rebuking his options and criticising this present world states "I'm going to be your adversary.
 Not now.
 But One Day.
 I'm going to be the opposition.
 If this is Eden, I'm going to be the Serpent.".
 Ultimately agreeing to these terms, Miracleman lets Young Miracleman leave where he starts meditating for prolonged periods and begins a social movement.
 Under Miraclewoman's encouragement, Miracleman unofficially cedes Australia for Young Miracleman.
 In the final panels of the series, Young Miracleman hears the voice from Kid Miracleman from infra-space asking to be let out.

-The series is to be concluded in Book 6, The Dark Age.
+The series was to be concluded in Book 6, The Dark Age, but is currently shelved in the wake of sexual misconduct allegations against Gaiman.